-In this guide, you will learn the seven steps for creating and managing a win-win employee work schedule; one that benefits both your workers and your organization.
+In this guide, you will learn the essential steps for creating and managing an effective employee work schedule, one that optimizes operations and improves employee satisfaction.

 According to our hourly worker research report, 87 percent of hourly workers consider having control of their work schedules to be extremely important, and 55 percent said they would leave their job if they lacked control over their schedule.

 This means the quality with which the employee schedule is planned, published, and communicated directly impacts worker satisfaction, “no-shows,” and, ultimately, employee turnover.
 Employee turnover is 174% more likely without real-time scheduling capabilities.
 It’s no wonder that’s the case.
 According to a recent study in the American Sociological Review, “exposure to routine instability in work schedules is associated with psychological distress, poor sleep quality, and unhappiness.”

 While manual staff scheduling can still work well for small businesses, it doesn’t suffice for complex operations where such processes are often inefficient, costly, and cumbersome.
 When a “Big Three” U.S. auto manufacturer transitioned from manual to automated employee scheduling, they saw significant gains in efficiency and cost control, saving $800/employee in grievance costs and $1.5 million in unnecessary overtime within the first year of implementation.

 With the right tools, planning, and data, it is possible to improve and streamline your scheduling process and ultimately provide a win-win outcome for your workers.
-Here we share seven proven steps you can take to streamline and improve your employee scheduling process.
+Here we share seven proven steps you can take to streamline and enhance your employee scheduling process.
 We realize there is no “one-size-fits-all” approach, so incorporate only the measures that best fit your organization’s employee scheduling workflow.

 Step 1: Get Labor Needs Right

 First, clearly understand the labor resources you need to meet operations goals.
 Since everything is based on the master schedule that maps to your production goals, labor planning is essential to get right.
 You’ll want to: